Skip to content

 Overview

-The VisioForge Media Blocks SDK provides comprehensive support for writing audio metadata tags to output files across all major audio formats.
-Whether you're building a music production application, podcast recorder, or audio content management system, you can easily embed rich metadata into your audio files using a unified programming interface.
+The VisioForge Media Blocks SDK supports writing audio metadata tags to output files across all major audio formats.
+Whether you're building a music production application, podcast recorder, or audio content management system, you can embed rich metadata into your audio files using a unified programming interface.

 This guide demonstrates how to add metadata tags like artist, album, title, year, genre, and more to MP3, OGG Vorbis, M4A, and WMV/WMA audio files using format-appropriate tagging mechanisms while maintaining industry standards compliance.